diaoenmao/diaoenmao.github.io/_pages/about.md

   image: prof_pic.png
   image_circular: true # crops the image to make it circular
   more_info: <strong>Research interests</strong> <br> Distributed Machine Learning, Efficient Machine Learning, <br> Signal Processing, Artificial Intelligence
-  goal: <em>To develop ground-breaking ML methods and cutting-edge AI applications
+  goal: <em>To develop ground-breaking ML methods and cutting-edge AI applications # TODO fix this

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-news: true  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
-#announcements:
+announcements:
-#  enabled: true # includes a list of news items
+  enabled: true # includes a list of news items
-#  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-#  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 5 # leave blank to include all the news in the `_news` folder

-#
-#latest_posts:
+latest_posts:
-#  enabled: false
+  enabled: false
-#  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-#  limit: 3 # leave blank to include all the blog posts
+  limit: 3 # leave blank to include all the blog posts
 ---
 I was born in Chengdu, Sichuan, China in 1994.
 I received my B.S. with the highest honor in Electrical Engineering and Computer Science from [Georgia Institute of Technology](https://www.gatech.edu/) in 2016.